 The elk were all over Mammoth Hot Springs.
-We were going to hike up to the Springs after lunch here, but wind and rain blew in, and I didn't want to risk it with the Princess'.
+We were going to hike up to the Springs after lunch here, but wind and rain blew in, and I didn't want to risk it with the Princesses.

 Pondering back on this amazing trip, I feel so blessed to have seen so much of God's work untouched by human hands.
 It was quite the experience to drive by so close to the Bison and elk.
 We saw some deer from a distance, and of course those wolf tracks.
 Thankfully we didn't come across any of the bears that live in Yellowstone.
 Unfortunately while we were there a man was mauled by a Grizzly when he and his wife were hiking.
 Unfortunately he didn't make it, but his wife did.
-The park rangers were frequently coming by the campsite to remind us safety measures to keep us safe.
+The park rangers were frequently coming by the campsite to remind us of the safety measures to stay safe.